apiman/apiman/README.md

     $ mvn clean install -Prun-all

-Then point your browser here to:  http://localhost:8080/apiman-dt-ui/

-You should be able to log in as any of the following users:
+Then point your browser to the [API Management UI](http://localhost:8080/apiman-dt-ui/) and log in as any of the following users:

 * admin/admin
 * bwayne/bwayne